Are you facing disciplinary action against your professional license in Illinois? Don’t let allegations or complaints derail your career.

 Illinois has numerous laws and administrative regulations that apply to licensing and established standards of conduct for professions.
 IDFPR is responsible for enforcing those laws and regulations.

-This one agency licenses more than 100 professions and businesses, and licensing laws and regulations are extremely complex.
+This one agency licenses more than 100 professions and businesses, and licensing laws and regulations are highly complex.

 Issues that arise under those laws are often complicated both factually and legally.
 Attempting to represent yourself before IDFPR—or drawing a conclusion about how a rule applies to you—can lead to disastrous results, including potential license suspension or revocation.